 Location: Tasmania

 Maria Island is organised in several sector, and our day was planned to see kangaroos, wombats and some landscapes.
 On the island you can move by foot or bike, we first rented mountain bikes with the wish to travel faster.
 I really wanted to hike Bishop and Clerk but our timing was too tight, so we decided to take a chill road and focus on wildlife watching.
 I have to say it did not disapoint !
+Thanks to the Maria Island Map helping to choose where to go.
+We first headed north to have a view at the famous Bishop and Clerk rocks before biking towards the middle of the Island.

 We were very excited with the idea to see wombats and didn't know if we would be lucky enough to see one.
 What a surprising and joyful moment when we discovered not one but many of them playing around, feeding, resting.
 We soon realised that they were everywhere and we were in a wombat paradise where they could live a peaceful life without being too much disturbed by human.